Lafcadia/Lafcadia/README.md

 In 2023, I entered Hangzhou Foreign Language School.
 I also won the second prize in the VEX Robot Asia Open with the HFLS team.

 In 2024, I joined the Tianji Literary Society and served as a website administrator and author.
-I also created this blog as an English counterpart of the Chinese one.
+I also created an English blog as an English counterpart of the Chinese one.